MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Send-MgBetaUserMessage.md

 The draft message can be a new message draft, reply draft, reply-all draft, or a forward draft.
 This method saves the message in the Sent Items folder.
 Alternatively, send a new message in a single operation.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Send-MgUserMessage](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserMessage?view=graph-powershell-1.0)

 ## SYNTAX